X

 Load Forecasting and Scheduling for Smart Buildings

 Geomagnetically induced current (GIC) is a naturally occurring phenomenon initiated by solar activity.
 Sunspots (relatively cool areas shielded by complex magnetic fields) can give rise to solar flares and coronal mass ejections (CMEs).
-The CME carries its own currents and magnetic fields that are capable of affecting the Earth’s magnetic field.
+The CME carries its own currents and magnetic fields that can affect the Earth’s magnetic field.
 Charged particle movement in the conductive ionosphere increases the current flows in the electrojets, which are currents in the order of millions of amperes located more than 100 km above the Earth’s surface.
 These electrojet currents induce quasi-dc voltages in transmission lines that, in turn, drive the flow of GIC s wherever there is a path for them to flow.
 In power systems, GICs are quasi-dc currents and consequently cause saturation of transformers.
 This in turn results in a nonlinear operation of the transformer and in a significant increase of the exciting current.
 All this may then lead to the generation of harmonics in the electricity, unnecessary relay tripping, increased reactive power demands, voltage fluctuations and drops, and even a black-out of the whole system.
 Transformers may be overheated and, in the worst case, be permanently damaged.
-Our research focuses on exploring new means to minimize the adverse effects of GIC on transformers.
+Our research focuses on exploring new means to minimize the adverse effects of GIC on power transformers.

 Research Facilities